Hello, world: Variations

-Some languages change the function of the "Hello, World!" program while maintaining the spirit of demonstrating a simple example.
-Functional programming languages, such as Lisp, ML, and Haskell, tend to substitute a factorial program for "Hello, World!", as functional programming emphasizes recursive techniques, whereas the original examples emphasize I/O, which violates the spirit of pure functional programming by producing side effects.
-Languages otherwise able to print "Hello, World!" (assembly language, C, VHDL) may also be used in embedded systems, where text output is either difficult (requiring added components or communication with another computer) or nonexistent.
-For devices such as microcontrollers, field-programmable gate arrays, and complex programmable logic devices (CPLDs), "Hello, World!" may thus be substituted with a blinking light-emitting diode (LED), which demonstrates timing and interaction between components.
+Some languages change the function of the "Hello, world" program while maintaining the spirit of demonstrating a simple example.
+Functional programming languages, such as Lisp, ML, and Haskell, tend to substitute a factorial program for "Hello, world", as functional programming emphasizes recursive techniques, whereas the original examples emphasize I/O, which violates the spirit of pure functional programming by producing side effects.
+Languages otherwise able to print "Hello, world" (assembly language, C, VHDL) may also be used in embedded systems, where text output is either difficult (requiring added components or communication with another computer) or nonexistent.
+For devices such as microcontrollers, field-programmable gate arrays, and complex programmable logic devices (CPLDs), "Hello, world" may thus be substituted with a blinking light-emitting diode (LED), which demonstrates timing and interaction between components.

-The Debian and Ubuntu Linux distributions provide the "Hello, World!" program through their software package manager systems, which can be invoked with the command hello.
+The Debian and Ubuntu Linux distributions provide the "Hello, world" program through their software package manager systems, which can be invoked with the command hello.
 It serves as a sanity check and a simple example of installing a software package.
 For developers, it provides an example of creating a .deb package, either traditionally or using debhelper, and the version of hello used, GNU Hello, serves as an example of writing a GNU program.

-Variations of the "Hello, World!" program that produce a graphical output (as opposed to text output) have also been shown.
-Sun demonstrated a "Hello, World!" program in Java based on scalable vector graphics, and the XL programming language features a spinning Earth "Hello, World!" using 3D computer graphics.
+Variations of the "Hello, world" program that produce a graphical output (as opposed to text output) have also been shown.
+Sun demonstrated a "Hello, world" program in Java based on scalable vector graphics.
 Mark Guzdial and Elliot Soloway have suggested that the "hello, world" test message may be outdated now that graphics and sound can be manipulated as easily as text.

-In computer graphics, rendering a triangle – called "Hello Triangle" – is sometimes used as an introductory example for graphics libraries.
+In computer graphics, rendering a triangle—the "Hello Triangle"—is sometimes used as an introductory example for graphics libraries.